ClojureBridge/organizing/2013-Website-Overhaul-Project.md

 * Quick access to workshop materials / curriculum
 * Clearer path for workshop "grads" who want to get involved
 * Really, clearer paths for anyone using the site
+* Improve the structure of the Learning Resources page (when you should do what tutorial/book/etc)

 ### Features